-11. Related party transactions
+10. Related party transactions and balances

-The Company enters into transactions with other companies and entities that fall within the definition of a related party as contained in International Accounting Standard (IAS) 24: Related Party Disclosures.
-Related parties comprise companies and entities under common ownership and/or common management and control and key management personnel.
-The management decides on the terms and conditions of transactions and of services received/rendered from/to related parties as well as other charges and transactions with such related parties are made terms agreed between the Company and related parties.
+The Company entered into a variety of transactions with companies and entities that fall within the definition of a related party as contained in International Accounting Standard (IAS) 24: Related Party Disclosures.
+Related parties comprise the Company's directors and entities related to them, companies under common ownership and/or common management and control, their partners and key management personnel.
+Management decides on the terms and conditions of the transactions and services received from/rendered to related parties as well as on other charges.

-The Company has determined that the amounts due from related parties do not carry a credit risk and hence no expected or specific loss allowance is required on these balances.
+The Company has determined that the amounts due from related parties do not carry a credit risk and hence expected credit loss allowance is not material.
 In the process of making this determination, the Company has considered the terms underlying these balances, historical default rates, the ability of the related parties to settle these balances when due and the right of set off on a Group basis.
 The balances due from related parties are repayable on demand and there is no historical default rate.
-For the year ended 31 March 2024, the Company has recorded Nil (2023: Nil) impairment on amounts due from related parties.
+For the year ended 31 March 2024, the Company has recorded Nil (2023: Nil) impairment loss on amounts due from related parties.